-- Set the volume to zero before putting on headphones.
-With the headphones on, adjust the volume to a comfortable level. - Avoid increasing the volume after you set it.
-Over time, your sensitivity to a volume level decreases, so volume levels that do not cause discomfort might damage your hearing.
-Avoid or limit listening at high-volume levels.
-Prolonged exposure to highvolume levels can cause permanent hearing loss. - Wearing headphones while operating a motor vehicle or riding a bicycle can create a traffic hazard and is illegal in most areas.
-Even though some headphones let you hear some outside sounds when listening at normal volume levels, they still can present a traffic hazard.
-Exercise extreme caution!
+- Do not connect headphones to the external speaker jack located on the rear panel of the radio. - Set the volume to zero before putting on headphones.
+With the headphones on, adjust the volume to a comfortable level. - Avoid increasing the volume once you set it.
+Over time, your sensitivity to a volume level decreases, so volume levels that do not cause discomfort might damage your hearing. - Avoid or limit listening at high volume levels.
+Prolonged exposure to high volume levels can cause permanent hearing loss.